veelvili-tech/Breast-Tumor-Classification-Malignant-vs.-Benign-/README.md

 Higher adoption likelihood among clinicians and regulators.

 ### 4. Deployment & Accessibility
-- The model was deployed using Streamlit, creating an interactive web application.
+- The **Random Forest model** was deployed using Streamlit, creating an interactive web application.
 - Users can input diagnostic values and receive instant predictions.

 **Business Impact:**